 Fulbright Foreign Language Teaching Assistant (FLTA) Program

 The Fulbright FLTA Program is sponsored by the United States Department of State Bureau of Educational and Cultural Affairs (ECA).
-As part of the Fulbright Foreign Student Program, the Fulbright FLTA Program is designed to develop Americans' knowledge of foreign cultures and languages by supporting teaching assistantships in over 30 languages at hundreds of U.S. institutions of higher education.
+As part of the Fulbright Foreign Student Program, the Fulbright FLTA Program is designed to develop Americans' knowledge of foreign cultures and languages by supporting teaching assistantships in more than 35 languages at hundreds of U.S. institutions of higher education.
 The program offers educators from over 55 countries the opportunity to develop their professional skills and gain first-hand knowledge of the U.S., its culture and its people.

 U.S. campuses enhance their teaching of languages and expose students to a true understanding of people of different nations.
 Like the more than 1,800 Foreign Fulbright Fellows that enter U.S. academic programs each year, Fulbright FLTAs apply to the program through the Fulbright Commission/Foundation or U.S. Embassy in their home countries.
 The Institute of International Education (IIE) arranges academic placement for most Fulbright FLTA nominees and supervises participants during their stay in the United States.

 If you are a non-U.S. college graduate or young teacher interested in applying to become a Fulbright FLTA, visit Apply for application information.

 U.S. universities, four-year colleges, and community colleges interested in hosting a Fulbright FLTA can visit Thinking of Applying for more information.

 FLTA Program Summary & Design

 The Role of the U.S. Host Institutions

 U.S. host institutions devise the FLTAs’ assistantships in the United States.
 The needs of each host institution differ.
 Thus, each FLTA's program is tailored to the needs of the institution and qualifications of the selected TA.
 In general, however, the host institution appoints a Supervisor who:

 tailors the FLTA's program to meet the department's unique needs.